Caste system in Nepal: The caste system today

 The caste system is still intact today but the rules are not as rigid as they were in the past.
-In 1963, a law (New Muluki Ain-1963) was passed making it illegal to discriminate against other castes led all castes to be equally treated by the law.
+In 1963, a law (New Muluki Ain-1963) was passed making it illegal to discriminate against other castes and mandated treating all castes to equally under the law.
 Education is free and open to all castes.

 The caste system conjoints a structural class divide which persists, in which lower castes/ethnicities are generally socio-economically are not equal like those of higher castes/ethnicities.
 Recent research has also shown that when it comes to Nepali people's impressions of social change, "Poverty, Human Resources and Region" explain more of the variation than "Ethnicity, Caste or Religious belonging" – i.e. people's perception of their own social situation has more to do with geography and objective social class, than with their association with the groups that the state has based its internal social policy on.

 Participation of Khas-Brahmins in the civil service is 41.3% in spite of its population size of 12.2%.
 The population of Newars (all castes) is around 5%, but its occupancy in the civil service is more than one-third (33.2%), although vast majority of this share comes from the minority upper-caste segments of the Chathariya and Panchthariya Shrestha Newars.
 Upper-caste Newars remain the most over-represented community in terms of socio-political access.
 The population of Khas-Chhetris constitutes 17.6% but its participation is mere 14.7%.
 If these major three communities (upper-caste Khas (Bahun & Chhetri) and upper-caste Newars (Shresthas) or the 'BCN' combine their shares in the Government of Nepal, civil service employment is 89.2% in 1991.
 Their dominance is reflected in education, administration and economical activities of the nation.
 Among those 73.8% in higher education belong to the BCN, 22.0% Janajatis and 2.9% Dalit.

 They have become major decision makers in the bureaucracy of Nepal has become crystal clear.
 In terms of earning/income generation, Newars have the highest per capita income of Rs.
 38,193.
 Khas Brahmins come next with an average income of Rs.
 24,399, Adivasi Janajatis ranks third with an average income of Rs.
 15,630, Dalit Rs.
 12,114 and Muslim ranks the lowest, Rs.11,014' The democratic transitions also failed to be inclusive management and functioning governance mainly because government was unable to understand and articulate the spirit of all Nepalese people irrespective of their caste, gender, ethnicity, and religion.